 Courier fee to pay off loan - Typically runs $100 to $200 or more.
 This could be just a FedX fee also.

 Title insurance - The seller must provide a policy of title insurance for the buyer.
 The cost of the policy depends on the sales price of the home and its cost can vary.
 Some title companies have added additional charges to the basis title charge (of course it's al la carte).
 These fees go by the name of 'update fees', 'policy issuance fee' and the like.
 Some fees are as low as $50 and others up to $150.
 (Examples of title costs would be $200,000 is $1700 - $300,000 is $1920 - $400,000 is $2120 - $500,000 is $2345).

-Local city, town or village property transfer tax; county transfer tax, state transfer tax - Hey you say this is a rip off!
-Well sometime YOU voted for it.
+Local city, town or village property transfer tax; county transfer tax, state transfer tax.
+Sometime in the past YOU voted for it while being a homeowner.
 You can also call this the exit tax from your village and the charges vary from municipality to municipality.
 In Illinois, the seller picks up the county tax ($.50 per $1,000 of sales price) and the state tax ($1 per $1,000 of sales price).

 Bartlett - $3 per $1,000 of sales price.
 Purchasing and staying withing the village is waived.

 Elgin – nothing.
 There’s nothing better than zero and unfortunately it's rare.

 Elk Grove Village - $3 per $1,000 of sales price.

 Hanover Park - $1.50 per $500 of sales price.
 You always have to get a jokester at one of the villages!
 Jeez they wanna feel special.

 Hoffman Estates - $3 per $1,000 of sales price.